With grateful thanks to the generous donors who believe so wholeheartedly in the mission of AATH, we are delighted to

-These generous CTCA scholarships will provide 4 recipients with conference registration, as well as an opportunity to participate in the Humor Academy (HA) program.
-They will also include a stipend of $150 per person for travel and hotel expenses.
-Those not electing to participate in the HA will be awarded the HA registration amount to cover additional travel costs.
+These generous CTCA scholarships will provide recipients with conference registration, as well as an opportunity to participate in the Humor Academy (HA) program, if desired by the applicant.

-Applicants should submit an essay (no more than one page) indicating the scholarship for which they are applying, and whether they are applying for Conference Registration only, or Conference and Humor Academy Registration and if they are a member of AATH.
-Essays should include why the individual is interested in the scholarship, and how they anticipate their attendance at the Conference/participation in the Humor Academy will benefit them, either personally or professionally, following their time in Vincennes.
+Applicants should submit an essay (no more than one page) indicating the scholarship for which they are applying, whether they are applying for Conference Registration only, or Conference and Humor Academy Registration and if they are a member of AATH.
+Essays should include why the individual is interested in the scholarship, and how they anticipate their attendance at the Conference/participation in the Humor Academy will benefit them, either personally or professionally, following their time in Philadelphia.

 a) CTCA “Medical Classroom” Scholarship: Awarded to an Educator currently involved in creating humor interventions for patients.